personaelabs/old-website/content/posts/efficient-ecdsa.md

 In a lot of cases, these privacy applications would want to leverage the existing ECDSA identity layer of blockchains like Ethereum.
 Although as said at the beginning of this blog post, zkSNARKs which is the foundation of these privacy applications, and ECDSA don’t work with each other well.

-But as a result of [some iterations of ideas](https://ethresear.ch/t/efficient-ecdsa-signature-verification-using-circom/13629), we have found that there are techniques that can be applied to make these two cryptographic primitives work together better.
+But as a result of [some iterations of ideas](https://ethresear.ch/t/efficient-ecdsa-signature-verification-using-circom/13629), we have found that there are techniques that can be applied to make these two cryptographic primitives work together better. -->

-## Efficient ECDSA signature verification for zkSNARKs
+## Efficient ECDSA signature verification inside a zkSNARK

-A basic ECDSA signature verification circuit written in Circom results in an R1CS with approximately 1.5 million constraints, a proving key that is close to a GB large, and a proving time [that is non-trivial](https://github.com/0xPARC/circom-ecdsa#benchmarks).
+A basic ECDSA signature verification circuit written in Circom results in an R1CS with approximately 1.5 million constraints, a proving key that is close to a GB large, a constant sized proof, and a proving time [that is non-trivial](https://github.com/0xPARC/circom-ecdsa#benchmarks).
+We propose a method that reduces the required R1CS constraints to 163,239 and a proving key size that is 119MB large, but at the cost of a larger proof with more public inputs.

-We propose a method that reduces the required R1CS constraints to 163,239 and a proving key size that is 119MB large.
 This is accomplished by modifying the ECDSA verification to off-load computations from the zkSNARK.

-The verification equation of a signature (r, s) is as follows
+The standard ECDSA verification equation of a signature $(r, s)$ is:

 $$
 s * R = m * G + r * Qa